 Rotate your plants once a week so each side gets equal sun exposure.
 This will help them from leaning over.
 Not sure the light your plant is receiving during the summer is too hot?
 Place your hand under the light midday.
 If it is too hot for you, it’s likely too hot for your plant.
 Desert-dwellers like cacti are an exception to this.

 Chill on the A/C

 It’s tempting to want to feel a blast of cool air when we step in from outside.
 Avoid leaving the A/C on or set the temperature a little higher, especially when you’re not home.
 Your plants will be happier and you’ll save some cash on your energy bill.
-As a general rule, keep plants away from A/C units.
-Cacti and succulents prefer it hot and dry, and A/C is just the opposite.
-Most houseplants come from tropical environments, so the warmer and more humid, the better.
-Increase humidity levels by grouping like-plants together, or if you have the space for it, move them to your bathroom or kitchen where it tends to be more humid.
-You can use a humidifier (yes, even in the summer) to keep the environment stable.
+As a general rule, keep your plants away from A/C units.
+Succulents prefer it hot and dry, and A/C is just the opposite.
+And most other common houseplants come from tropical environments, so the warmer and more humid, the better.
+You can increase humidity levels by grouping like-plants together, or using a humidifier (yes, even in the summer).

 Prune any dying or unnecessary foliage that will otherwise be ripe for infections and pesky insects.
 You can leave slightly lackluster leaves alone as your plant might be reabsorbing nutrients before dropping them.
 Don’t let dropped leaves pile up on top of the soil as a pile of decaying leaves can attract pests.